FAQs

 You can reach us via Whatsapp!

-Where do I go when I arrive to Blanca?
+Where do I go when I arrive in Blanca?

-As soon as you know your arrival date and time, communicate it via email to our team so we can arrange for a team member to wait for you in town.
+As soon as you know your arrival date and time, communicate it via email to our team so we can arrange for a team member to meet you in town.

 Please have in mind that Centro Negra is up on the hill and it’s only reachable by foot.
 This means that, in case you are staying in an individual apartment, you will have to carry your luggage up there.